Expert urology care in Richmond, Virginia

-Any of the following symptoms suggests a problem in the urinary tract and should be evaluated by a urologist:
+Any of the following symptoms suggests a problem in the urinary tract.
+See a urologist if you experience:

 - Blood in the urine

 - Frequent or urgent need to urinate

 - Pain in the lower back, pelvis or sides

 - Urine leakage

 - Weak urine flow or dribbling

 Men who experience any of the following urological symptoms should also visit a urologist:

 The complexity of the urinary and reproductive tracts can create many disorders and illnesses.
 HCA Virginia urologists work with in a multidisciplinary team of providers to treat a variety of urological conditions, including but limited to: